SakanaAI/fugu/README.md

 codex-fugu
 ```

 See the [command reference](docs/commands_details.md) for additional flags and options.
 The one-line install supports Ubuntu and macOS.
-On Windows, or if the install does not complete, follow the Manually Setting Up Codex section [here](https://console.sakana.ai/get-started).
+On Windows, or if the install does not complete, follow the guide [here](https://console.sakana.ai/get-started#manually-setting-up-codex).

 <br clear="all">